Set up locations and devices using the InStore device CLI

 Set up your local repository

-To set up your local repository for use with the InStore device CLI, complete the following steps:
+To set up your local repository for the InStore device CLI, follow these steps:

 git clone https://github.com/NebulaTerra/instore-device-cli.git